mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 **SIGHTING**

-What appears to be evidence of a starship or space- going creature is sighted.
+What appears to be evidence of a starship or space-going creature is sighted.
 This may be a direct observation or secondary evidence such as gravity ‘ripples’ from a jumping starship.
 Any new starfaring species is likely to be of great interest to the